 The wicked winds of winter are the delight of surfers who grab their boards and head to Lake Superior, known for its rugged coast and icy winter.
 Its inland sea—called the Fresh Coast by locals—boasts massive waves, especially in November and December.
 Go ahead and brave the icy waters and try Superior surfing at its best.
 You’ll soon understand why it has earned a reputation for having some of the best surfing between the east and west coasts.
 Visit Superior East Board Shop to grab some gear and get the inside scoop on where to catch some waves.
 This is an incredible experience you are likely never to forget.

 The Hiawatha Highlands is a real-life winter paradise with truly gorgeous natural scenery.
 Think serene pine forests, winding creeks and even a spectacular frozen waterfall.
-It’s an exceptional setting for cross-country skiers with more than 50 kilometers of trails to explore, with 14 kilometres on offer for snowshoe enthusiasts.
-You’ll find machine-groomed trails and equipment rentals available here.
+It’s an exceptional setting for cross-country skiers with more than 50 kilometers of trails to explore.
+Hiawatha is also a great location for snowshoeing with over 14 km of trails and equipment rental available too.
+Snowshoeing is an increasingly popular activity in Sault Ste.
+Marie, with many locations and guides available to take you on your perfect winter adventure.
+Find out more about their guides here

 With its dazzling, otherworldly ice caves and ice formations, Lake Superior’s frozen shorelines offer visitors the chance to experience one of the coolest winter attractions in Ontario.
 These picturesque sculptures are created naturally when the waves on Lake Superior freeze over.
 The ice attractions, courtesy of Mother Nature, are never the same year to year.
 Understandably, they are a favourite destination for photographers, too.
 The best time to check out the ice caves and formations is between January and February.
 For help finding the very best spots, contact Red Pine Tours to find out more about its guided tours.